 Since our inception, we have not generated any revenue and have incurred significant operating losses and negative cash flows from our operations.
-Our net losses were \$15.2 million and \$15.0 million for the three months ended March 31, 2021 and 2020, respectively.
-As of March 31, 2021, we had an accumulated deficit of \$287.8 million.
+Our net losses were \$19.0 million and \$15.2 million for the three months ended March 31, 2022 and 2021, respectively.
+As of March 31, 2022, we had an accumulated deficit of \$356.3 million.
 We expect to incur net losses as we continue to develop our product candidates, and our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
+Additionally, we are required to comply with an unrestricted minimum cash level in accordance with our Loan and Security Agreement with SLR Investment Corp. until certain clinical trial data conditions are met, and there is a risk that we may be unable to remain in compliance with those financial covenants in the future in which case the debt may become immediately due and payable.